 Step 1: Create the AddOn Domain

 In your web hosting cPanel, create an “Addon domain”.
-This is the new domain name you’ve chosen for your website.
+Enter the new domain name you’ve chosen for your website.

 Every cPanel is different but they share similarities in how they name the important features.
-Look for additional domains, AddOn or Add-On Domains.
+Look for AddOn or Add-On Domains.